The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Spot and Tango allow you to choose all three recipes, but some recipes are significantly more expensive than others.
 For example, for our Airedale Terrier in the table above, the Turkey & Red Quinoa recipe came out to $8.10 per day, but the Lamb & Brown Rice meal cost $12.38 per day, so you’ll need to pay more for Spot and Tango if you like to rotate meals.

-We should also note that Spot and Tango’s UnKibble option is substantially cheaper than their Fresh prices, although it may also offer less nutritional value.
+We should also note that Spot and Tango’s UnKibble option is substantially cheaper than their wet food prices, although it may also offer less nutritional value.
 You can learn more about it in the kibble category below.

-Based on the tests we ran, Nom Nom consistently came out cheaper for fresh food, even with the added $5 charge for multiple recipes.
+Based on the tests we ran, Nom Nom consistently came out cheaper for freshly made food, even with the added $5 charge for multiple recipes.
 And remember, a small price difference per day can add up to a lot over a month.

 Ingredient quality & sourcing

-Both Nom Nom and Spot and Tango source their ingredients from local U.S. suppliers, and all ingredients pass the USDA standards for human consumption.
+Both Nom Nom and Spot and Tango source their ingredients from U.S. suppliers that grow USDA crops.
 Additionally, both services use whole-food ingredients in their recipes.
 Whole meat is always the first ingredient—no mysterious meat meals or cheap fillers.
 And in either case, all recipes are non-GMO and gluten-free.

 On top of this, both companies employ board-certified veterinary nutritionists to craft their recipes, so you can relax knowing your dog is getting a nutritionally appropriate, high-quality diet.